 If you are a foreigner buying property in Colombia, it is nearly impossible to get a mortgage in Colombia.
 So, you will most likely need to buy with cash.

 If you are planning to buy Medellín real estate or real estate in any other city in Colombia you can transfer funds from a foreign account at closing.
 There is no need to open a local account.
-It is important that a F4 is filed when this transfer is made to document the foreign investment.
+Also, it is important that a F4 form is properly filed when this transfer is made to document the foreign investment.

 What are the Steps to Buy Real Estate in Medellín and Colombia?